mlafeldt/romdirfs/README.md

 --------------

-romdirfs was mainly developed because I was interested in the technology behind FUSE (Filesystem in Userspace) and wanted to implement a simple FS on my own.
-(With the FUSE interface, you can easily export a virtual FS to the Linux kernel without root privileges.)
+romdirfs was mainly developed because I was interested in the technology behind FUSE (Filesystem in Userspace) and wanted to implement a simple filesystem on my own.
+(With the FUSE interface, you can easily export a virtual filesystem to the Linux kernel without root privileges.)

 romdirfs makes it possible to mount the ROMDIR "filesystem", which can be found in PS2 IOPRP images and BIOS dumps, to a directory, thereby mapping the included